Lucy Maud Montgomery: Marriage and family

 In 1908, Montgomery published her first book, Anne of Green Gables.
 An immediate success, it established Montgomery's career, and she wrote and published material, including numerous sequels to Anne, for the rest of her life.
 Anne of Green Gables was published in June 1908 and by November 1909 had gone through six printings.
-The Canadian press made much of Montgomery's roots in Prince Edward Island, which was portrayed as a charming part of Canada where the people retained old-fashioned values and everything moved at a much slower pace.
+A sequel was published the following year.
+The Canadian press made much of Montgomery's roots on Prince Edward Island, which was portrayed as a charming part of Canada where the people retained old-fashioned values and everything moved at a much slower pace.
 The American press suggested that all of Canada was backward and slow, arguing that a book like Anne of Green Gables was only possible in a rustic country like Canada, where the people were nowhere near as advanced as in the U.S. Typical of the American coverage of Montgomery was a 1911 newspaper article in Boston, which asserted:Recently a new and exceedingly brilliant star arose on the literacy horizon in the person of a previously unknown writer of "heart interest" stories, Miss Lucy M. Montgomery, and presently the astronomers located her in the latitude of Prince Edward Island.
 No one would ever imagine that such a remote and unassertive speck on the map would ever produce such a writer whose first three books should one and all be included in the "six best sellers."
-But it was on this unemotional island that Anne of Green Gables was born...
-This story was the work of a modest young school teacher, who was doubtless as surprised as any of her neighbors when she found her sweetly simple tale of childish joys and sorrows of a diminutive red-haired girl who had made the literary hit of the season with the American public...
+But it was on this unemotional island that Anne of Green Gables was born ...
+This story was the work of a modest young school teacher, who was doubtless as surprised as any of her neighbors when she found her sweetly simple tale of childish joys and sorrows of a diminutive red-haired girl who had made the literary hit of the season with the American public ...

+Despite the success of the first two Anne novels, Montgomery did not have any desire to write more featuring the character, writing in a 1910 letter:I have been flooded with letters entreating me to write a third Anne book ... but I feel as if I simply could not do it.
+The freshness has gone out of the Anne idea.
+It may return some day.
+But unless it does I shall never throw any further light on Anne's career.
+Despite her feeling the story of Anne Shirley had run its course, in 1912 she would publish a short story collection set in Avonlea (with Anne featured in one), Chronicles of Avonlea, then in 1915 a third novel in the series, Anne of the Island, followed by numerous others over the remainder of her life.